ExplodingPE/ExplodingPE/README.md

 # NOTE FOR NEW PEOPLE YOU MUST USE SpigotPE.phar
 ## Warning: 32-Bit support is Deprecated!!!

-### - soon we will be rewritten (11 August then we wil start working on it)
+- ### soon we will be rewritten (11 August then we will start working on it)
-### - but most plugin will break so ask if we need to support a broken plugins
+- ### but most plugin will break so ask if we need to support a broken plugin

 # Introduction:
 This is an Advanced & Feature Rich Server Software to hopefully Replace Tesseract.